sara-nl/picasclient/README.md

 python pushTokens.py /tmp/tmp.abc123
 ```

 Now the tokens are available in the database.
-Now, the binary for the calculation needs to be built:
+Next, the binary for the calculation needs to be built:

 ```
 cc src/fractals.c -o bin/fractals -lm
 ```

-And finally, the `process_task.py` code needs to call a different command.
+And finally, the `process_task.sh` code needs to call a different command.
 Replace

 ```
 eval $INPUT